jbowdre/runtimeterror/content/posts/easy-push-notifications-with-ntfy/index.md

 So let's take it for a spin!

 ### The Setup
-I'm going to use the [Docker setup](https://docs.ntfy.sh/install/#docker) on an existing cloud server and use [Caddy](https://caddyserver.com/) as a reverse proxy.[^caddy] I'll also configure ntfy to require authentication so that randos (hi!) won't be able to harass me with notifications.
+I'm going to use the [Docker setup](https://docs.ntfy.sh/install/#docker) on a small cloud server and use [Caddy](https://caddyserver.com/) as a reverse proxy.
+I'll also configure ntfy to require authentication so that randos (*hi!*) won't be able to harass me with notifications.

-[^caddy]: I'm a big fan of Caddy.
-It may not be quite as capable/flexible as `nginx` but I love how simple it makes most configurations.
-Using Caddy in this will will not only enable HTTPS for the new web service but will also automatically obtain/renew LetsEncrypt certs so that I don't even have to think about it.

 #### Ntfy in Docker
 So I'll start by creating a new directory at `/opt/ntfy/` to hold the goods, and create a compose config.